kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 Nomar:
 - Completed Execution Plan for Midterm Presentation
 - Researched 4:1 MUX validation tests for the Validation Plan
+- Began finalizing electrical and physical requirements of MUX for FSR

 Kaylee:
 - Worked on solution proposal, subsystem progress, and task partition slides for midterm presentation